virt-s1/rhel-edge/README.md

     - Check FDO onboarding and status (simplified-installer only)
     - Check LVM PV and LV, and check growfs (raw-image and simplified-installer only)
     - Check auto rollback with [`greenboot`](https://github.com/fedora-iot/greenboot.git) when failure is detected
+    - Check ignition configurations (raw-image and simplified-installer only)

 ## RHEL-Edge CI